Kusumoto Ine: Early life

 The wealthy Siebold left Taki and Ine with a stockpile of valuable sugar to support themselves and arranged for his associates to watch over them.
+Being part of a close-knit medical dynasty, it is likely Siebold was aware of the academic medicial training female members of his own family such as Regina von Siebold or Charlotte von Siebold were receiving at home in Europe, possibly influencing his own support of Ine's studies.
 He sent Ine books of Dutch grammar, important for Western studies at the time in Japan, and students of Siebold's contributed to her education.
 An apocryphal story tells of Ine running away at age 14 or 15 to study medicine with one of them, Ninomiya Keisaku, in Uwajima Domain, where he had been placed under house arrest for his involvement in the Siebold Affair.